 This card from Score is one of the lesser remembered Gary Sheffield rookie cards.
 Just Gary doing his thing, trying to put some wood on the ball.
 On second thought, is that a warm-up swing?
 Either way, a card that won’t cost you much to get your hands on.
 Although if we’re going to go with a value play the Donruss Rated Rookie shown above has our vote.
 Hands down.

 If you’re a modern-day baseball card collector, you know how far Bowman has come since the late ’80s.
 Now one of the most sought after brands on the planet, that wasn’t exactly the case when this Gary Sheffield rookie card was released.
 However, the “Tiffany” factor always plays a role in card value and it’s no different here.
 This one holds a similar value to the Topps Tiffany of around $200 for a PSA 10.

 Related content: Check out our Dylan Carlson Rookie Card Investment Guide

 Gary Sheffield Rookie Card Outlook

-As we spoke about earlier, just like the Ken Griffey Jr. rookie cards, Gary Sheffield rookie cards are a victim of the infamous Junk Wax Era.
+As we spoke about earlier, just like the Ken Griffey Jr. rookie cards, Gary Sheffield’s rookie cards victims of the infamous Junk Wax Era.
 While this tends to drive down value, look on the bright side, the cards are much more affordable.

 So while you will never make a fortune collecting these, true Sheffield fans can pick up all of their favorite player’s first-year cards ON THE CHEAP.
-Who knows, maybe one day the Junkl Wax cards will become a cherished collector’s item.
+Who knows, maybe one day the Junk Wax cards will become a cherished collector’s item.
 Nothing wrong with wishful thinking.
-But even if they don’t, your collection of Gary Sheffield rookie cards will be an ode to one of the most under-appreciated players to ever play.
+But even if they don’t, your collection of Gary Sheffield rookie cards will be one to one of the most under-appreciated players to ever play.